datblue/hello-world/README.md

 # hello-world
 thử các thao tác với repo
-1. bravo! we just made a new branch and commit then gonna merge it in further
+* bravo! we just made a new branch and commit then gonna merge it in further
+* I love data base
+* I love web stuff
+* I love this life
+* I can do it